 The system keeps running after the engagement ends.
 You own it outright.

-No team to manage, no seats to add.
+No team to supervise, no seats to add.
 The system does the work.

-More leads, more output — without adding a single headcount.
+More output — without adding headcount or proportionally more effort.